 If you don’t have a company name, just use your website name.

 Whatever you do though, don’t ever impersonate a legitimate existing company.

 - Phone Number: Again, I have a business phone number (via Skype that I pay $6/mth for).
 Never gotten harassed on there either so you shouldn’t have issues using your actual phone number.
 If you have a business line, by all means use that.

-- City and country You are living: Where is your business located?
+- City and country You live in: Where is your business located?
 Not a deal breaker in terms of global SEO, but if you’re targeting a local market, give the specifics.

-- Naked URL or Anchor Link or Both, Please state (Needed): I generally opt for both just to get more link diversity going.
+- Naked URL or Anchor Link or Both, Please state (Needed): I generally opt for both (see point one) just to get more link and anchor text diversity going.

 All around it’s pretty straight forward.
-It usually takes me no more than 10 to 15 minutes to successfully order a press release.
-Nix usually sends me the press release for review within a few days.
+It usually takes me no more than 10 to 15 minutes to successfully order one of Nix’s done for you press release gigs.
+He usually sends me the written press release for review just a few days later.

-We are creatures of instant gratifications.
+We are creatures of instant gratification.
 It is often blamed on our generation, but I think it’s true for everyone.
 Why wait if you can get what you want right now?